slrodini/nadir/README.md

 ## Algorithms

-`nadir` provides a number of Adam derived algorithm, a customizable implementation of the Simulated Annealing and a Differential Evolution implementation.
+`nadir` provides a number of gradient-base algorithm, a customizable implementation of the Simulated Annealing and a Differential Evolution implementation.

-### Gradient-based algorithm (Adam and Shampoo)
+### Gradient-based algorithm
 #### Adam
 The implemented Adam variants are:
 - The classical Adam https://arxiv.org/pdf/1412.6980